Tʼuyʼtʼtanat-Cease Wyss

-Tʼuyʼtʼtanat-Cease Wyss is a Skwxwú7mesh (Squamish), Stó꞉lō, Kānaka Maoli (Hawaiian), Irish-Métis, and Swiss multi-media artist, ethnobotanist, independent curator, educator, activist, and small business owner based in Vancouver, British Columbia.
+Tʼuyʼtʼtanat-Cease Wyss is a Skwxwú7mesh (Squamish) artist and interdisciplinary artist, ethnobotanist, and educator based in Vancouver, British Columbia.
+Also of Stó:lō, Kānaka Maoli (Hawaiian), Irish-Métis, and Swiss descent, she is an independent curator, activist, and small business owner.

+Wyss's interdisciplinary practice encompasses aspects of visual art, fiber arts, ethnobotany, storytelling, and community education, among other interdisciplinary approaches.
+She has been working with new media, performance, and interdisciplinary arts for more than 30 years.
+As a Coast Salish weaver, Wyss works with wool and cedar, and uses indigenous plants in the dyeing process.
+Wyss also engages with beekeeping and gardening practices as part of community-led initiatives and as a way to explore aspects of land remediation - the ability of plants to remediate soil that has been contaminated with colonial toxins.

+Wyss is a member of the Aboriginal Writers Collective West Coast and owns Raven and Hummingbird Tea Co. with her daughter Senaqwila Wyss.
+She is also a beekeeper.

+She designed the Indigenous Plant Garden at the Museum of Vancouver.

+Name

 Tʼuyʼtʼtanat is Wyss's ancestral name, which means “woman who travels by canoe to gather medicines for all people.”

-Wyss's interdisciplinary practice encompasses aspects of visual art, fiber arts, ethnobotany, storytelling, and community education, among other interdisciplinary approaches, and she has been working with new media, performance, and interdisciplinary arts for more than 30 years.
-As a Coast Salish weaver, Wyss works with wool and cedar and uses indigenous plants in the dyeing process.
-Wyss also engages with beekeeping and gardening practices as part of community-led initiatives and as a way to explore aspects of land remediation - the ability of plants to remediate soil that has been contaminated with colonial toxins.
+Early life

+Cease Wyss grew up in British Columbia.
+Wyss' grandmother wove cedar root baskets from age five to her death at age 64 and had ten children.
+Wyss' mother Kultsia-t Barbara Wyss (Skwxwú7mesh/Hawaiian) was a residential school survivor.

+She studied basketweaving with Skwxwú7mesh master weavers Alice Guss (Tsawayia Spukwus) and Ed Eugene Carriere.

 Selected exhibitions and works

-In addition to exhibiting her work in museum, gallery, and artist-run spaces; Wyss has also participated in large-scale public art exhibition festivals.
-This includes the 2017 Vancouver Queer Arts Festival and the 2016 Vancouver Biennale, in which Wyss was a participating artist and led educational programming.
+Wyss has participated in large-scale public art exhibition festivals, museums, galleries, and artist-run spaces.
+This includes the 2017 Vancouver Queer Arts Festival and the 2016 Vancouver Biennale.
+Wyss was a participating artist and led educational programming in these events.